2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

 *Percentage rates are fixed and will not be indexed for inflation

 Simply identify your household size, then use that threshold and the chart above to determine your final marketplace health insurance cost ceiling.
-For example, in 2022 the poverty guideline for a household of three in the contiguous United States was $23,030.
-If your household income was $64,000 this year, you would be at ($64,000/$23,030) x 100% = 278% of the Federal Poverty Level.
-Your marketplace healthcare would max out at 6% of your household income, or $64,000 x 0.06 = $3,840 per year ($320 per month).
+For example, in 2024 the poverty guideline for a household of three in the contiguous United States is $24,860 for premium tax credit purposes.
+If your household income was $64,000 this year, you would be at ($64,000/$24,860) x 100% = 257% of the Federal Poverty Level.
+Your marketplace healthcare costs would max out at .28% of your household income, or $64,000 x 0.0428 = $2,739 per year ($228 per month).

 If you purchased qualifying property to refuel or recharge an alternative fuel vehicle for your business, you may be able to take advantage of this clean energy tax credit.
-For the 2022 tax season, the credit provides either 30% or $30,000 of the costs associated with putting the property into service at your business if subject to depreciation – whichever is less.
+For the 2024 tax season, the credit provides either 6% or $100,000 of the costs associated with putting the property into service at your business if subject to depreciation — whichever is less.
 Just make sure to keep records related to your purchase and use of the alternative fuel refueling property!

-For example, consider Todd, the owner of a small grocery store, who decided to install electric vehicle recharging stations in their parking lot at a cost of $80,000. $80,000 x 0.30 = $24,000.
-Their credit will be for this amount since it is less than $30,000.
+For example, consider Todd, the owner of a small grocery store, who decided to install electric vehicle recharging stations in their parking lot at a cost of $80,000. $80,000 x 0.06 = $4,800.
+Their credit will be for this amount since it is less than $100,000.

-Credit for Plug-in Vehicles
+Credit for clean vehicles

-· A credit of up to $3,750 for vehicles meeting a critical minerals requirement
+• A credit of up to $3,750 for vehicles meeting a critical minerals requirement

-· A credit of up to $3,750 for vehicles meeting a battery components requirement
+• A credit of up to $3,750 for vehicles meeting a battery components requirement

 There are several caveats to this credit to consider:

-· The vehicle must have been assembled in North America AFTER August 16, 2022
+• The vehicle must have been assembled in North America AFTER August 16, 2022

-· The purchase price of the vehicle can’t exceed $80,000 (vans, SUVs, pickups) or $55,000 (all other types)
+• The purchase price of the vehicle can’t exceed $80,000 (vans, SUVs, pickups) or $55,000 (all other types)

-This credit can only be claimed once every three years and covers 30% of the vehicle purchase price, up to a $4,000 limit.
-As with the Credit for Plug-in Vehicles, high-income earners may not qualify.
-If you’re buying a used electric vehicle at least two years old, the purchase price is limited to $25,000 or less.
 Finally, the credit can only be claimed for vehicles sold by a dealer and on the first transfer.
-Work with your seller to make sure the used electric vehicle you are purchasing will qualify for this credit.
+Work with your seller to make sure the used electric vehicle you are purchasing will qualify for this EV tax credit.

 For example, if Jo purchased a three-year-old electric vehicle for $20,000 from a local dealer their credit would be $4,000 (since 30% of $20,000 = $6,000 — exceeding the max cap).